rdkit/rdkit/Docs/Book/Install.md

     user=[your username]
     autorestart=true

-All of the normal postgresql commands can then be run when your conda environment is activated
+All of the normal postgresql commands can then be run when your conda environment is activated.
+Therefore to create a database you can run:

+    createdb my_rdkit_db
+    psql my_rdkit_db
+    #crreate extension rdkit;

 ## Linux and the Mac